lurchmath/lde/docs/phase5-interpretation.md

       descendants).
  * [ ] Rebuild the docs and commit.

-## Caching interpretation results

-This section is efficiency improvements.
-Consequently, they can be deferred until later in the project, and can even be considered optional if we notice no performance problems without implementing them.
-If you wish to skip them for now, simply move on to the next section, or implement these routines as stubs that do nothing yet.

- * [ ] Extend the `InputStructure` class with a field called `lastInterpretation`, which is initialized to undefined in the constructor.
-This field does not need to be part of any serialization or deserialization of instances.
- * [ ] Create an `getLastInterpretation()` method that returns the value of that member variable.
- * [ ] Create a `saveInterpretation(I)` method in the `InputStructure` class
-   that stores the array `I` (of zero or more Output Structures) in the `lastInterpretation` field.
-If no parameter is passed, clear the cached value.
- * [ ] Update all documentation in that file to reflect the changes just made.
- * [ ] Add to the unit tests for `InputStructure`s a few simple tests for these new routines.
- * [ ] Add documentation in that file describing the changes just made.
- * [ ] Once the unit tests pass, build everything and commit.

-Here is another miscellaneous efficiency improvement related to interpretation, so I will place it here:

- * [ ] Create a `setChildrenList(newChildren)` function in the `Structure`
-   base class.
-It should change as little as possible (maybe nothing) to make the structure's children array equal to the given one.
-This lets `interpret()` routines reuse old Output Structures from cache, just adjusting their children lists, rather than constructing new ones, even if their children list changed.
-Many `interpret()` routines may therefore be simply `lastInterpretation.setChildrenList(childResults)` followed by returning the last interpretation again.
-This will often just verify that the children list is already correct, change nothing, and move on.
- * [ ] Add to the unit tests for this new routine.
- * [ ] Add documentation in the `Structure` module describing the new routine.
- * [ ] Once the unit tests pass, build everything and commit.

 ## Building recursive interpretation

  * [ ] Create a `recursiveInterpret` routine in the `InputStructure` class